Aideepakchaudhary/Solidity-learning/Hardhat-simple-storage/README.md

 In this case, We'll get sepolia current block Number.

-If we need to run some script on the hardhat, we can do it by : `yarn hardhat run scripts/deploy.js --network localhost`
+If we need to run some script on the hardhat local host, we can do it by : `yarn hardhat run scripts/deploy.js --network localhost`

+To clear the cache, run this command: `yarn hardhat clean`